 - General Education Courses: All students are required to complete the university's general education program, which provides a balanced liberal arts foundation.

-- Business Core Curriculum: Management majors take the same core curriculum as other business majors.
+- Business Core Curriculum: Accounting majors take the same core curriculum as other business majors.
 This core includes economics, finance, information systems, marketing, organization behavior, and business law as well as other business subjects.
 See the College of Business website for complete course listings.